eventhorizon5/skyscraper/readme.txt

 Ctrl-Alt-C - Crash program (throw exception) - used for testing handlers

 --- Mouse actions ---
--elevator shaft doors can be manually opened and closed by holding down the Shift key and clicking on them - note that this only works when the interlocks are released, which can be done in the elevator editor by clicking "Set" next to "Interlocks" on the related elevator
+-the selection order of controls (buttons and switches) can be reversed by right-clicking them -elevator shaft doors can be manually opened and closed by holding down the Shift key and clicking on them - note that this only works when the interlocks are released, which can be done in the elevator editor by clicking "Set" next to "Interlocks" on the related elevator
 -polygons (wall/floor sides) can be deleted by holding down Ctrl and clicking on the object -doors, controls/buttons, and call buttons can be locked/unlocked by holding down the Shift key and clicking on the side to lock, if you have the associated key